ganlanyuan/rocket/README.md

 <!--[if (IE 9)&!(IEMobile)]><html class="no-js lt-ie10" lang="en"><![endif]-->
 <!--[if gt IE 9]><!--> <html class="no-js" lang="en"><!--<![endif]-->
 ```
-for better IE support.
-We use some IE classes like `.lt-ie9`.

 #### Tips
 + `Flexbox` 2009 syntax is not supported.